aregsar/aregsarblog/about.md

 # About Me

-I'm the founder and principal software developer at 76ideaz a web software consultancy that helps small development teams rapidly build and deploy robust and maintainable web application features.
+I'm the founder, director and principal software architect at [76ideaz](https://aregsar.com/76ideaz) a web software consultancy that helps small development teams rapidly build and deploy robust and maintainable web application features.

 In the past I have developed mission critical software for organizations as diverse as America Online, Autobytel and Walt Disney.